UN rights mission finds 'probable' mass graves in Libya | Law-Order

 The mission used satellite imagery showing signs of soil disturbances among other evidence to identify three new likely sites.
 But there could be many more, it said, citing an existing grave known as 'The Landfill' where just a tiny fraction of the site has been investigated.
 "According to insider knowledge, there might still be up to 100 as of yet undiscovered mass graves," the report said.

+Tracy Robinson, one of the three heads in charge of the 18-person team, said it did not have the resources or authority to investigate the Tarhouna graves alone.
+"It's the state's duty to act," she told journalists in Geneva.
+The report refers to difficulties with cooperation with Libyan authorities in the past.
+Diplomats and U.N. sources also told Reuters that Libya had previously expressed reservations about continuing the mission, which expires this month.

 A resolution is currently before the Geneva-based council to keep investigations going for another nine months, which is less than some had hoped for.
-A decision is expected this week.
+A decision is expected this week and, if successful, FFM members said they intend to submit further evidence, a final report and a confidential list of individual suspects to the council next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)